 Right now, I’m at 21 days seizure free … so I expect to have a seizure or group of them any day now.
 Moving forward with what I have from your studies, I think I am more prepared to face it.

 — Research participant

-Using events logged in the Seer app, we can determine seizure cycles and forecast seizure risk.
+Using research participants events logged in the Seer app, we can determine seizure cycles and forecast seizure likelihood.

 In our research, we measured the cycles of seizure risk and determined how reliable the cycles are to forecast someone’s chance of having a seizure.
 We used the seizure times recorded in the Seer app to detect two possible cycles: a ‘fast cycle’ and a ‘slow cycle’.